pclalv/crystal-key-item-randomizer/README.md

 ### binary patching

+- [ ] verify that the Underground Warehouse itemball patch works for arbitrary key items.
 - [ ] address all aforementioned known issues
 - [ ] fix `giveitem` key items so that the player sees item is actually being given.
     - hard way: change `giveitem` to `verbosegiveitem` and fill the